10 Key Practices Of Successful Remote Work Teams

 6 — Encourage teams to create their own norms for communication

 Encourage teams to create their own communication standards.
 Teams have the freedom to create their own standards, they decide when to communicate and how, according to the needs of the project and the team, not a global company policy.

 In Agile development teams, for instance, the daily meeting is not the most suitable form of communication for remote work.
 In Jurgen Appelo’s article, some people have recognized asynchronous messages can work as a fine replacement.
 Why not try spontaneous meetings to socialize and talk about important things, like Coffee Chats or Daily Cafe?

 Another good example is tooling configuration.
 A lot of people “use Slack” without understanding how configurable it is.
 It’s important to create and foster conversations within Slack, so utilize plugins and one-off rooms to develop welcoming environments.
 Configure and use the phone icon to have a one-click way to start impromptu conference calls.
 Spend time investing in a proper Slack and video conferencing setup.

 Encourage teams to challenge the status quo and find their own way to communicate.

 If you can, try to customize your setup.

 ▹ A good webcam … and light.
 Without a good light source, you will be blurred or indistinguishable.

-▹ During video conference, don’t forget to see the webcam in front of you.
-Facial expressions non-verbal communication can help to express yourself.
+▹ During a video conference, don’t forget to see the webcam in front of you.
+Facial expressions and non-verbal communication can help to express yourself.

 ▹ The bed or the sofa is not the better posture to work.
 Invest in a good ergonomic seat.
 Might you try to work standup and discover the benefits of that?